PlayForm/Compress/README.md

 > **Note**
 >
-> `astro-compress` will not compress your requests only your statically
+> `astro-compress` will not compress your requests, only your statically
-> generated build and files served from the public folder.
+> generated build.

 > **Note**
 >